agourlay/agourlay.github.io/content/2022-10-03-brute-forcing-protected-zip-rust.md

 In this article we have built a simple tool in Rust to brute force the password of protected ZIP archives.

-It can process around 4500 passwords/sec on 4 cores machines and have issues scaling up which makes it impractical for non trivial passwords.
+It can process around 4500 passwords/sec on 4 cores machines and has issues scaling up which makes it impractical for non trivial passwords.

 To get there we have learned how to apply the `pool of workers` pattern and how to shut it down gracefully.